Ishtar (singer): Solo career

 Despite Alabina's success, after two albums Ishtar decided to do a solo project of her own (though she was still a member of the group); Los Niños de Sara also began to release CDs of their own.

-In November 2000, ISHTAR La Voix d'Alabina (The Voice of Alabina) was released.
+In November 2000, Ishtar, La Voix d'Alabina (The Voice of Alabina) was released.
 It stepped up the Oriental pop sound while mixing in some traditional Arabic sounds and dance beats.
-Nine out of the twelve songs were mainly in French though Arabic, Spanish, English, and Hebrew were mixed in on various songs (for example Last Kiss was in English).
+Nine out of the twelve songs were mainly in French though Arabic, Spanish, English, and Hebrew were mixed in on various songs (for example, Last Kiss was in English).
 Several of the tracks found dance floor success, including Last Kiss.

 Ishtar also gave a visit to her fans in Israel, where she hosted a few television shows, singing duos with local stars such as Pablo Rosenberg, Avihu Medina, and David D'Or.

-Ishtar continued to tour the world with Alabina for the next few years as she worked on her second album, Truly Emet, which was released in August 2003 this time with most of the songs being in Hebrew.
+Ishtar continued to tour the world with Alabina for the next few years as she worked on her second album, Truly (Emet), which was released in August 2003 this time with most of the songs being in Hebrew.
 However she decided to sing more songs in mixes of Arabic and Hebrew to show that there could be harmony between the two cultures.
-Truly Emet was again a dance floor success especially with the songs C'est La Vie, and Last Kiss.
+Truly (Emet) was again a dance floor success especially with the songs C'est La Vie, and Last Kiss.

 A few more performances were done with Alabina, though as of 2005, the group had seemed to disband by no longer actively performing or releasing new music.

 Ishtar's third album, Je Sais D'où Je Viens (I know where I come from) was released in November 2005.
 This time the music was still Oriental pop, however much less dance.
 More hip hop-type beats were stirred in with the Arabic music.
 Most of the songs were sung in Arabic, four were sung in French, and a few in English, while Spanish and Hebrew could be found throughout the album.
-Again she found dance success with such singles as Habibi (Sawah), which for the first time in her career featured a rapper JMI Sissoko.
+Again she found dance success with such singles as Habibi (Sawah), which for the first time in her career featured rapper JMI Sissoko.

 Shortly after a greatest hits CD, The Alabina Years, was released, featuring a mix of Ishtar's solo hits, her Alabina hits, and some new English tracks as well.